Siphalor/mkdocs-custommill/docs/usage.md

   lighter_gray: '#eeeeee'
 ```

+!!! warning
-Note that it's important to set a `home` page that will be shown as front page.
+	Note that it's important to set a `home` page that will be shown as the front page.
 Specify the path to this page without the `.md` extension.

+	Additionally, since CustomMill generates it's own `index.html` file **you are not allowed to use `index.md`** as a top level file.

+	I suggest naming your landing page related to the content, like `usage.md` in these documents or `home.md` in more general scenarios.

 See [Customization](customization.md) for a few extra configuration options
 supported by the CustomMill theme.